Bellerive Beach, Tasmania: History

 Before the arrival of Europeans, the land had been occupied by the Mouheneener people, part of the Nuennone or "South-East tribe," for possibly as long as 35,000 years.
 Abalone shell middens were discovered on Bellerive Beach in 1980, providing evidence of early Indigenous activity in the area.

 The suburb of Bellerive was originally called Kangaroo Point and was settled in the 1820s.
 Its name was changed in the 1830s to "Bellerive," meaning "beautiful shore" in French.
 Historically, the beach has been a hub of local activity, used for exercise, beachcombing, horse racing, regattas, sailing, and swimming.

 In 2015, the Clarence City Council developed a "master plan" for Bellerive Beach, which proposed amenities including a cafe, restaurant, and a bathers' pavilion.
 In 2020, concerns were raised by residents about the slow progress of the project and deviations from the original 2015 vision.

 In 2021, several native trees near Bellerive Beach were deliberately poisoned, resulting in the removal of around 30 trees.
 Investigations were launched into the incident, which angered residents due to the environmental impact.

 Clarence Foreshore Trail

-A $600,000 shared cycle pathway connecting Bellerive Beach to the Derwent River ferry service at Bellerive was opened in 2021 as part of the Clarence Foreshore Trail.
+A $600,000 shared cycle pathway connecting Bellerive Beach to the River Derwent ferry service at Bellerive was opened in 2021 as part of the Clarence Foreshore Trail.
 Partial closures of the trail occurred during a stormwater upgrade in 2022, with temporary access routes provided during the construction.